 In this configuration it is possible to assess characteristics (such as power) for the MCA, MC, NMCA and NMC.

-Considering a multi-pointed MC as discussed in 4.4.9.2 Multi-pointed Media Channels on page 49 and especially Figure 6-35 Media Channel with full split and merge showing overlaid OTSis on page 51, it is clear that there are points in the network where monitoring is relevant and points where it is not.
+Considering a multi-pointed MC as discussed in 4.4.9.2 Multi-pointed Media Channels on page 58 and especially Figure 4-29 on page 59, it is clear that there are points in the network where monitoring is relevant and points where it is not.

-Take the C<>G OTSi in Figure 6-35, measuring red and green in C, 2, 3 and G provides information about the integrity of the C<>G OTSi.
+Take the C<>G OTSi in Figure 4-29 , measuring red and green in C, 2, 3 and G provides information about the integrity of the C<>G OTSi.
 Green is also sent through ROADM 1 but there is no reason to measure the power at this point.